Zeitsperre/cookiecutter-pypackage-ouranos/README.rst

 Cookiecutter template for a Python package.
 See https://github.com/audreyr/cookiecutter.

-* Free software: BSD license
+* Free software: Apache2 license
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
 * Travis-CI_: Ready for Travis Continuous integration testing
-* Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and PyPy_
+* Tox_ testing: Setup to easily test for python 3.5, 3.6, 3.7 and PyPy_
+* Black_ formatting: Adherance to a PEP8-esque code formatting standard
-* Sphinx_ docs: Documentation raedy for generation with, for example, ReadTheDocs_
+* Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
+* Pre-commit_ hooks: Automate code compliance for easy contributor development
 * Wheel_ support: Use the newest python package distribution standard from the get go

 Usage